 This fort is an interesting example of Chandela, Khangar and Bundela architecture.
 There are many places of interest within the fort like the Murli Manohar Temple, Rani ki Mahal, Andhakop, storehouse, stables, Raj Mahal, Narasimha Temple, Siddha Baba Sthan, Risaala, Jail Ghar, Moti Sagar, stepwell, Rao Siya House, and others.
 The Singh Sagar Tank is at close proximity to the fort.
 The ancient temple of Gajanan Mata revered by the Khangar dynasty is on the main path that leads to the fort.

 This fort will appear very different in the morning and in the evening.
 Towards dusk, this fort appears to be in ruins and desolate and most unwelcoming.
-As all the dynasties that ruled over Bundelkhand were extremely affluent, locals believe that immense wealth of gold, silver and precious stones has been left behind in the fort.
+As all the dynasties that ruled over Bundelkhand were extremely affluent, locals believe that immense wealth comprising of gold, silver and precious stones has been left behind in the fort.
 Many treasure seekers have tried to venture into the maze in the basement only to lose their lives.
-Though many avaricious people over the decades have dug up various parts of the fort looking for its inestimable treasure, the grandeur and charm of the fort has not suffered.
+Though many greedy people over the decades have dug up various parts of the fort looking for its inestimable treasure, the grandeur and charm of the fort has not suffered.

 This fort holds many secrets of political intrigue, love, lust and macabre and is definitely worth a visit if you have nerves of steel.
 Though this is a protected monument of the Archaeological Survey of India (ASI), Garh Kundar is slowly crumbling in the harsh weather conditions.